-This post asks what is Competitive Intelligence in The Real World.
+This post asks for competitive intelligence in the real world.
 What is it?
 It offers an eight-step process to understand how to do Competitive Intelligence.

 Here at Octopus Intelligence, we have many philosophies.
 And one of the most important of these is our insistence on keeping it as simple as possible.

 From our messaging to our processes.
-To the final report and suggested actions it’s important to keep it simple.
-There are many complications surrounding the Competitive Intelligence industry.
+For the final report and suggested actions, it’s important to keep it simple.
+There are many complications surrounding the competitive intelligence industry.
 This is necessary as experts in the Intelligence field need to push forward fresh thinking and innovation.
 Unfortunately, this situation doesn’t help the Middle Market and SME players.
 Many don’t understand what competitive Intelligence is and how it can help them.